 Products Worth Considering

-From May to September, trails are easier to navigate and less slippery.
-The lower heat makes long walks much more enjoyable.
-The water level might be lower than in the summer, but the skies are often clearer and the mist is lighter.
+From May to September, trails are easier to navigate and far less slippery.
+Lower heat makes long walks much more enjoyable.
+The water level might drop compared to summer, but skies stay clearer and the mist is lighter.

-- Book your trip early if you visit in July, as school holidays make it very busy.
+- Book early if you visit in July — school holidays make the park very busy.

 - Pack a light jacket for cool mornings and evenings.

-- Keep a small poncho with you, even in the dry season.
+- Carry a small poncho, even in the dry season.

 Products Worth Considering